-Chair Beel adjourned the meeting at 8:36 p.m.
+The conference adjourned at 12:45 p.m.

-NOTE: The City of Camas welcomes and encourages the participation of all of its citizens in the public meeting process.
-A special effort will be made to ensure that persons with special needs have opportunities to participate.
-For more information, please call 360.834.6864.
+NOTE: The City welcomes participation of its citizens in the public meeting process.
+Effort will be made to ensure anyone with special needs can participate.
+For more information call 360.834.6864.